ciber-lab/floodpercep/README.md

 Each row corresponds to one image and documents its source, geographical location, and contextual details.

 The file includes:
-- **Geographical attributes** such as longitude, latitude, city, state, and U.S. ZIP code
+- **Geographical attributes** such as longitude, latitude, city, state, and U.S. Zipcode
 - **Web links** to reference news articles and corresponding Google Street View locations
 - **Optional notes** describing the flood event, capture date, and any additional observations